 Weathering an Employer's Duties During the Storm

-Florida experienced a calm hurricane season this year, until now.
-Employers should be prepared to pivot quickly in the face of mandatory evacuations and potential loss of electricity and property damage and consider potential HR-related legal issues and liability that could arise before, during and after a major storm, such as Hurricane Ian.
+Florida’s tax-free holiday for “disaster preparedness” started just days ago, and residents are quickly taking advantage of the opportunity to shop for supplies in advance of Hurricane Idalia.
+Employers should also be prepared to pivot quickly in the face of mandatory evacuations and potential loss of electricity and property damage and consider potential HR-related legal issues and liability that could arise before, during and after a major storm.

 Before the Storm

-A common issue an employer faces when a hurricane is approaching is whether it can require employees to report to work despite the hurricane, and whether the employer may take adverse action against an employee who fails to report to work because of the hurricane.
+A common issue employers face when a hurricane is approaching is whether it can require employees to report to work despite the storm, and whether the employer may take adverse action against an employee who fails to report to work because of the storm.
 An employer likely can require an employee to report to work, even where an evacuation order for the area has been issued.

 In Gillyard v.
 Delta Health Group, Inc., 757 So.
 2d 601 (Fla.
 5th DCA 2000), the Florida Fifth District Court of Appeals, which has jurisdiction over Brevard, Lake, Orange, Osceola, Seminole, and Volusia counties, among others, dismissed an employee’s complaint against her former employer who terminated her employment when she failed to report to work at a nursing home following the issuance of mandatory evacuation orders because of severe fires.
 The court ruled that “neither the Governor's executive order nor the [county] order requiring mandatory evacuation . . . is a law, rule or regulation as defined” in Florida’s Private-Sector Whistleblower Law.